 You can also use these settings to forward a subdomain.
-This is useful if you have another element of your brand on a second site, like a store or blog, that you’d like to direct to another site.
+This is useful if you have an element of your brand on a second site, like a store or blog, that you’d like to direct to another site.

 Before you begin